The distribution of Weierstrass points on a tropical curve: Distribution of Weierstrass points

-\begin{proof} To show weak convergence of measures on $\Gamma$ it suffices to show convergence when integrated against step functions.
+\begin{proof}[Proof of Theorem~\ref{thm:equidistribution}] To show weak convergence of measures on $\Gamma$ it suffices to show convergence when integrated against step functions.
 Hence it suffices to integrate the measures against the indicator function of an arbitrary segment of $\Gamma$.